 ABOUT THE COMPANY – SAMSTIP

-ISASA is a non-profit organisation and is Southern Africa’s biggest, oldest and most inclusive independent (private) schools association.
-The organisation serves more than 800 schools in South Africa; Namibia; Botswana; Zambia; Lesotho; Swaziland; Angola and Mozambique, who in turn educate over 180 000 pupils.
+ISASA is a non-profit organisation and is Southern Africa’s biggest, oldest and most inclusive independent (private) school association.
+The organisation serves more than 800 schools in South Africa; Namibia; Botswana; Zambia; Lesotho; Swaziland; Angola and Mozambique, which in turn educate over 180 000 pupils.

-MORE ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE
+MORE ABOUT THE SAMSTIP BURSARY PROGRAMME – COVERAGE VALUE, SERVICE CONTRACT & SELECTION

-Over and above the bursary award, students will be given the following opportunities: training at ISASA member schools, provided with teaching and learning resources and technology, mentorship from qualified school teachers, academic enrichment programme.
+The bursary will cover the following expenses: UNISA tuition fees, prescribed textbooks, a small monthly stipend and an allowance for transport and accommodation.
+Bursary recipients will also receive the following benefits: training at ISASA member schools, provided with teaching and learning resources and technology, mentorship from qualified school teachers, and an academic enrichment programme.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):